 Average cost of solar panels based on system size

-These prices reflect the cost of a solar energy system after deducting the federal solar tax credit, which reduces your solar system cost by 30 percent.
+These prices reflect the cost of a solar energy system both before AND after deducting the federal solar tax credit (known as the ITC), which reduces your solar system cost by 30 percent.
 Some states, local governments, and utilities also offer rebates and other tax incentives that can further reduce the solar system costs in your quotes from solar installers.

 However, to really understand what a single solar panel will cost and what a complete solar system will cost for your house, it’s important to compare prices quoted to homeowners in your area – total costs can vary depending on the state that you live in.